jonnonz1/nz-statute-book/acts/public/2025/privacy-amendment-act-2025.md

 ### 2 Commencement
 (1) Part 1 comes into force on 1 May 2026.
-(2) Part 2 comes into force on the day after Royal assent.
+(2) Part 2 comes into force on 24 September 2025.

 ### 3 Principal Act
 This Act amends the Privacy Act 2020.